Developing novel serpin-based therapies for the treatment of fibrosis and fibroproliferative disorders

 Dr. Grazia Piizzi, PhD

-Dr. Grazia Piizzi, PhD has served as a member of MDI’s board of directors since March 2022.
-Dr. Piizzi has more than 15 years of experience in the global pharmaceutical and biotech industry and is currently Executive Vice President, Drug Discovery at Ananke Therapeutics.
-Prior to joining Ananke, Dr. Piiizi was Chief Scientific Officer of Juvenescence Ltd. Dr. Piizzi spent 10 years at Novartis Cambridge and Basel leading global teams responsible from target ID to clinical candidate selection across multiple disease areas.
-Later, she joined Merck Cambridge to build the new Exploratory Science Center (ESC) and worked closely with Merck BD&L and Venture teams.
-At Merck, Dr. Piizzi established a multidisciplinary team and platform to identify opportunities in infectious diseases, microbiome, and immune-cancer-microbiome interactions.
-More recently, Dr. Piizzi was the SVP of Small Molecules R&D and Head of Inflammation at a Flagship Pioneering startup, Cygnal Therapeutics, decoding the links between peripheral neurons and diseases.
+Grazia Piizzi, PhD has served as a member of MDI’s board of directors since March 2022.
+She has more than 18 years of experience in the global pharmaceutical and biotech industry and in her last role she was Executive Vice President, Drug Discovery at Ananke Therapeutics.
+Prior to joining Ananke, Grazia was Chief Scientific Officer of Juvenescence Limited.
+She spent 10 years at Novartis Cambridge and Basel leading global teams responsible from target ID to clinical candidate selection across multiple disease areas.
+Later, Grazia joined Merck Cambridge to build the new Exploratory Science Center (ESC) and worked closely with Merck BD&L and Venture teams.
+At Merck, she established a multidisciplinary team and platform to identify opportunities in infectious diseases, microbiome, and immune-cancer-microbiome interactions.
+More recently, Grazia was the SVP of Small Molecules R&D and Head of Inflammation at a Flagship Pioneering startup, Cygnal Therapeutics, decoding the links between peripheral neurons and diseases.

-Dr. Piizzi received her Ph.D. in Organic Chemistry at UCLA, and subsequently completed her postdoctoral work at MIT on the synthesis and biological properties of natural products.
-She currently serves in the NIH SBIR committee to review research and commercialization grants for drug discovery and development.
+Grazia received her Ph.D. in Organic Chemistry at UCLA, and subsequently completed her postdoctoral work at MIT on the synthesis and biological properties of natural products.
+She currently serves on the NIH SBIR committee to review research and commercialization grants for drug discovery and development.

 • Robert L. Zerbe Profile Picture